skip to main content

 For students in need of support or assistance, please reach out to your school counselor or other student services staff.

-For general information on HCPSS student mental health and well-being efforts, please contact the Department of Program Innovation and Student Well-Being at 410-313-6776 or visit: hcpssne.ws/mentalhealth.
+For general information on HCPSS student mental health and well-being efforts, please contact the Student Well-Being office at 410-313-1730 or visit: hcpssne.ws/mentalhealth.

 Definitions